Hanqaqa/Arduino_Tensorflow_Gesture_Recognition/README.md

 This project takes inspiration from the one found in the Arduino Blog about training your own [Gesture Recognition Classifier](https://blog.arduino.cc/2019/10/15/get-started-with-machine-learning-on-arduino/)

-Each movement was first captured 10 times using the first script `IMU_Capture` with the Arduino IDE and then saving that gyro data into different `.csv` file.
+Each movement was first captured 10 times using the first script `IMU_Capture` with the Arduino IDE and then saving that gyro and accelerometer data into different `.csv` file.

 Then the Neural Network was trained on my desktop computer using the `Tensorflow_to_TensorflowLite_Converter` which uses the `.csv` files we obtained before, as training examples for the Neural Network.
 When we have trained the Network, we convert it to a `model.h` file that can be compiled for an Arduino or any other Microcontroller, such as an ESP32.